tonetheman/pymem_201704/readme.md

 - start_6.py - how to do color stuff with 255,255,255 and colormode
 - start_7.py - more color stuff, text and change window size

+To generate the ttx file do this
+- installed font tools with pip
+- pip install fonttools
+- ttx ALGER.ttf

+draw_letter.py - The last example is using turtle to draw the letter A. I used the font Alger found on Windows and pulled the path information from the ttx file.